oscarmine/anonimchat/README.md

 # AnonimChat

-A simple Telegram bot for anonymous chat between users and the admin.
+A simple Telegram bot for anonymous communication between users and an admin.
 Users send messages — the bot forwards them to the admin.
-When the admin replies, the bot sends the reply back to the user.
+When the admin replies, the bot delivers the response back to the right user.

 ## 🛠 Features

-- Forwards all user messages to the admin (text, photo, video, docs, etc.)
+- Forwards all user messages (text, photo, video, documents, etc.) to the admin
 - Admin replies go directly back to the right user
 - Anonymous: users never see the admin’s info
+- Ban / unban system with persistent storage (`better-sqlite3`)
+- Generates gradient profile avatars when no profile photo is available (`canvas`)
+- `/getinfo` command for admin to view user info (ID, name, username, bio, ban status)

 ## 📦 Requirements

-- Node.js (v14+ recommended)
+- Node.js **20+** (needed for `better-sqlite3` and `canvas`)
 - Telegram bot token (from [@BotFather](https://t.me/BotFather))
 - Your Telegram user ID (get it from [@userinfobot](https://t.me/userinfobot))